rladigital/rla-static-site/src/pages/news/keeping-ray-sweet.md

-**RAY FRONTED THE ‘LET’S GO TO WORK’ CAMPAIGN FOR SIX YEARS, HELPING TO MAKE IT VWCV’S MOST EFFECTIVE CAMPAIGN TO DATE. **
+<strong>RAY FRONTED THE ‘LET’S GO TO WORK’ CAMPAIGN FOR SIX YEARS, HELPING TO MAKE IT VWCV’S MOST EFFECTIVE CAMPAIGN TO DATE.</strong>